 In addition to satisfying all degree requirements below, students should be familiar with the University's Academic Policies and Procedures.
 Students are encouraged to consult with their academic advisor or the Office of the Registrar if they have questions regarding any of the Academic Policies.
 Note: these policies may change from year to year and such changes apply to all future, current, continuing, and returning students.

 Components of a degree program

 - A major is the student's primary area of specialization.
-Majors are noted on the transcript and diploma.
+Majors are printed on the transcript and diploma.
 Many majors have options which are sub-sets of courses within the major that represent an even more specialized area of study.
 Students who select a major that has options must choose from one of the options (i.e., options are not optional.)
-Options are noted on the transcript but are not printed on the diploma.
+Options are printed on the transcript but not on the diploma.

 - A minor is the student's secondary area of specialization.
 Minors are required for all non-comprehensive majors for the Bachelor of Arts and Bachelor of Science degrees and are optional for all other degrees.
-Minors are noted on the transcript but are not printed on the diploma.
+Minors are printed on the transcript but not on the diploma.

-- The General Baccalaureate Policies and Degree Requirements include such requirements as total hours, upper-division, GPA, and residence requirements.
-All bachelor's degree candidates must satisfy the General Baccalaureate Degree Policies and Requirements.
+- The General Baccalaureate Policies and Degree Requirements include such requirements as catalog of graduation policy, constitution study, total hours, upper division, GPA, and residence requirements.

 - All Bachelor of Arts degree candidates must complete a 27-hour core of liberal arts courses.